• Skip to primary navigation

 Scandinavian Christmas

 And here’s the crazy thing: I love the elf!
-Delfina, actually.
-We established right away that she is a good elf and not one of those leprechaun wannabe’s.
+We named her Delfina and established right away that she’s a good elf and not one of those leprechaun wannabes.
 And we had fun!
 Lexie and I did a few cool scenarios when we had the time and energy.
 And other days Delfina just joined the nativity scene or took the angel’s place on top of the tree.
 Nothing crazy, just fun.

 Delfina the Elf on a Shelf